 Gill Hedley is an independent curator, writer and consultant on contemporary visual arts.
-The menu to the left leads to information about different aspects of her work.
+The menu to the left leads to different aspects of her work.
 On some pages blue links in bullet points open for more detail.
 Below are recent projects, with more on the archive page.

 Elpida Hadzi-Vasileva is a site-specific installation artist working in sculpture, installation, video and sound, photography and architectural interventions.
 Her materials range from the unusual to the ordinary and the ephemeral to the precious; they include organic materials, foodstuffs and precious metals.
 Central to her practice is a response to the particularities of place; its history, locale, environment and communities.